postmanlabs/postman-sdk-go/README.md

       The above example, will ignore any endpoint that contains the word "knockknock" in it, and all endpoints that start with get, and contain any characters after that.
   - Type: ```dict```

-- **buffer_interval_in_milliseconds**: The interval in milliseconds that the SDK waits before sending data to Postman.
+- **WithBufferIntervalInMilliseconds**: The interval in milliseconds that the SDK waits before sending data to Postman.
 The default interval is 5000 milliseconds.
 This interval can be tweaked for lower or higher throughput systems.
   - Type: ```int```
   - Default: ```5000```